 manage-bde -protectors -disable D:

 Restart the computer.
 Now the Windows boot drive is not encrypted.

 Data recovery using the BitLocker password

 First of all, try to restore your data using this method (it works in Windows 10, 8.1 / Server 2012 /R2/2016 or higher):

 - Run the command prompt as an administrator;

 repair-bde F: G: -pw –Force, where F: is a disk with the BitLocker data, and G: is a disk to extract the decrypted data to;

-- While executing the command, you’ll have to enter the BitLocker password (the one a user specifies in the Windows GUI to access the encrypted volume).
+- While executing the command, you’ll have to enter the BitLocker password (the one a user specifies in the Windows GUI in order to access the encrypted volume).

 Decrypt the volume using a Bitlocker recovery key